PASSAGE11

 Plus ça change, plus c’est la même chose.

 John Leigh Calder bangs his bass strings on the paved bricks outside Daisy’s Cupcake in Whangārei.
-I think of the many times I’ve seen through everything.
-Musical notation?
+I think of the many times I’ve seen beyond things.
+Knowing some musical notation?
 Beethoven’s Große Fuge?
-And then faces are brought to me, and I see through them, sheared bones, tear-filled draperies, unwonted benefaction.
+And then faces are brought before me, and I see through them, like sheared bones, tear-filled draperies, causeless benefaction.

 Who needs